chutrunganh/Project2-Research-and-Deploy-Suricata-IDS/Appendix/Generate qcow2 image files.md

-This guide will show you how to generate qcow2 image files from a running instance VM in VMware Workstation Pro 17.
-This can help us reuse that VM setting without need to reconfigure it again.
+This guide will show you how to generate `qcow2` image files from a running instance VM in VMware Workstation Pro 17.
+This can help us reuse that VM setting without needing to reconfigure it again.

-First, open the VMware, choose that machine, click `File` -> `Export to OVF...` -> Choose the location to save the file -> Click `OK`.
+First, open VMware Workstation, choose that machine, click `File` -> `Export to OVF...` -> Choose the location to save the file -> Click `OK`.

 ![alt text](image-1.png)

-Wait till the machine is exported, look at the directory, you will see a `.ovf` file and a `.vmdk` file.
+Navigate to the directory, you will see a `.ovf` file and a `.vmdk` file.
 The `.ovf` file is the setting of the VM, and the `.vmdk` file is the disk image of that VM.

 ![alt text](image-2.png)